Imitation Learning for Combinatorial Optimisation under Uncertainty: Introduction

+Reinforcement learning (RL) \cite{sutton1998reinforcement} has demonstrated strong potential, particularly in learning decision policies through interaction with an environment, utilising reward feedback to improve performance iteratively.
+Such approaches are well-suited to settings where explicit models are unavailable, incomplete, or prohibitively complex.
 Alongside RL, Imitation learning (IL) \cite{hussein2017imitation} has gained attention as an attractive alternative, especially in scenarios where defining a suitable reward function is difficult but expert demonstrations are available.
 Instead of learning through trial and error, IL aims to learn a direct mapping from system states to actions by mimicking expert behaviour.
 A central challenge in this paradigm is the acquisition of high-quality expert demonstrations, which are often expensive or infeasible to generate due to the computational cost of solving CO problems optimally.
 This has motivated growing interest in approximate, surrogate, or interactive expert models that can provide informative guidance while remaining computationally tractable.
 The design and utilisation of such experts remain key open questions at the intersection of ML and combinatorial optimisation.